-Figure: TACACS+Shell Policy
+Figure: TACACS+ Shell Policy

-The below page is displayed after configuring the shell policy.
+The below page is displayed after configuring the shell policy using command set.

 TACACS+ Command Sets

 Command sets consists of a specific list of commands that can be executed by a network device administrator.
 PPS determines whether the administrator is authorized to execute these commands based on the privilege level configuration.